LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220129.md

 **EarthComputer**: Yeah, we mentioned literally that internally.
 Oh, hang on, is that- We haven't even-

 **Gdude**: I'm not going to click it because we need **Haven King** to answer that really.
 So we got your question, **parzivail**.
 We can't answer it right now.
 Yeah, we can save it for next week.
 We'll just leave it in there, we can go back to it.
 Yeah, but it's a difficult one.
 A difficult one.
 Technically it's up to **Haven King** or well, the Admin Team, but we'll need to see what happens with Open Collective first, I think.
 Yeah, I like Ko-Fi, but I don't know, Open Collective will definitely suit us better if we end up using it.
-But, uh congratulations **Parzi**, you've spawned a whole internal conversation, without even realising it.
+But, uh congratulations **Parzivail**, you've spawned a whole internal conversation, without even realising it.
 Congrats.

 (**OliviaTheVampire**: "Since there is not much time left, your favorite meal? :D")